SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 At the top of the device details display, the name of the device is shown.
 Below the name, a list of breadcrumbs are displayed.
 If the device is part of an asset hierarchy (such as a group), you can use the breadcrumbs to easily navigate up that hierarchy.
 Since devices can be contained in multiple hierarchies, several rows of breadcrumbs may be shown.

 To the right of the name, a cog wheel is shown.
-Clicking on the cog wheel shows a drop-down menu with further actions that you can carry out, such as creating a dashboard for the device.
+Clicking on the cog wheel displays a drop-down menu with further actions that you can carry out, such as creating a dashboard for the device.

 ![Device details](/guides/users-guide/devicedetails.png)